SergiyKonrad/MERN-book-library-app/README.md

 # MERN Book Library App 📚

-A full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack and Redux for state management, designed to manage a book library, enabling users to browse, add, delete, and view details of books in the collection.
+A full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack and Redux for state management.
+The MERN Book Library App allows users to browse, add, delete, and view details of books in a centralized library collection.

+Explore the full project at [MERN Book Library App](https://mern-book-library-app.vercel.app/).

 ## Overview